 Welcome to the Stronach Regional Cancer Centre (SRCC) at Southlake, which represents the regionally designated program for the Central Regional Cancer Program.
 We compassionately deliver programs and services for patients living in York Region, North York and South Simcoe County, including cancer screening, diagnostic testing, radiation, chemotherapy and supportive care.
 Southlake’s cancer program includes both inpatient and outpatient services and the two areas work together to provide seamless care.
-Our staff are by your side every step of your care.
+Our staff are by your side every step of the way.

 Informed by innovative research, our oncology experts provide excellent, closer to home care in our state-of-the-art treatment facility.
 We co-lead shared-care cancer programs with renowned partners such as Princess Margaret Cancer Centre and SickKids Hospital.